RedisLabs/redislabs-docs/content/rc/databases/active-active-redis.md

 ### Local latency with unique endpoints

-Applications can specify which copy of the database to connect to allowing for local latency.
-This is done by specifying the desired database's unique endpoint in your application configuration.
-Each database is a full copy of the data with read and write permissions and will sync data to all database copies in the participating Active Active clusters.
+Applications can connect to a specific copy of an Active-Active database using its unique endpoint.
+For local latency, configure your application to use a database endpoint in the closest region.

 ### Conflict resolution